-Dosage in adults with creatinine clearance (CrCl >50 mL/min)
+Dosage in Adults with Creatinine Clearance (CrCL >50 mL/min)

-The recommended dosage of Zavicefta in adults is 1 vial where each vial contains 2 g ceftazidime and 0.5 g avibactam administered by intravenous (IV) infusion over 2 hours.
+The recommended dosage of Ceftazidime (as pentahydrate)/Avibactam (as sodium) (Zavicefta) in adults is 1 vial where each vial contains 2 g ceftazidime and 0.5 g avibactam administered by intravenous (IV) infusion over 2 hours.
 Treatment is repeated every 8 hours.
 The duration of treatment is provided in Table 1.